apache/parquet-format/VariantShredding.md

 Primitive values can be shredded using the equivalent Parquet primitive type from the table above for `typed_value`.

 Unless the value is shredded as an object (see [Objects](#objects)), exactly one of `typed_value` or `value` must be present in each row.

-Missing values in an optional group are encoded as missing values of the entire group.
+NULL values in an optional group are encoded in the usual way, with a definition level that excludes that group.
+For example, if `measurement` above were a top-level column in the parquet file, NULL measurements would have definition level 0.

 #### Arrays

 Arrays can be shredded by using a 3-level Parquet list for `typed_value`.

-If the value is not an array, `typed_value` must be missing.
+If the value is not an array, `typed_value` must be NULL.
-If the value is an array, `value` must be missing.
+If the value is an array, `value` must be NULL.

 The list `element` must be a required group.
 The `element` group can contain `value` and `typed_value` fields.
-The element's `value` field stores the element as Variant-encoded `binary` when the element is missing or `typed_value` cannot represent it.
+The element's `value` field stores the element as Variant-encoded `binary` when the `typed_value` field is missing or cannot represent it.
 The `typed_value` field may be omitted when not shredding elements as a specific type.
 The `value` field may be omitted when shredding elements as a specific type.
 However, at least one of the two fields must be present.